Bandini (TV series): Production

-After the exit of directors Santaram Verma later replaced by Kaushik Ghatak, the main lead Ronit Roy himself directed the series for few episodes.
+After the exit of director Santaram Verma later replaced by Kaushik Ghatak, the lead Ronit Roy himself directed the series for few episodes.

 In June 2010, Leena Jumani playing Kheemi quit as she was unhappy with the shaping of her character.

 The series was inspired from the 1974 Gujarati novel Retpankhi of Varsha Adalja.
 However, with the production house not having paid the due for it, Adalja filed a complaint at The Film Writers Association and got her payment of ₹ 7.5 Lakhs after two years of the series premiere in 2011.

 Balaji Telefilms made a series in 2020 on Colors as Molkki with the story under the lines of the series.